newrelic/relibank/scripts/mssql/README.md

 ├── nri-bundle-values.yaml     - Helm values for New Relic nri-bundle
 ├── startup/                    - Database initialization and setup scripts └── loadgen/                    - Load generation and testing scripts
+    ├── db-direct/              - Scripts that connect directly to database └── api/                    - Scripts that make HTTP requests to API
 ```

 ## Startup Scripts (`startup/`)